Acts Motivated by Compassion are a Force for Good

 Science Verifies the Buddha’s Teaching

 2,500 years ago, the Buddha already knew the benefits of living with a mind motivated by loving-kindness and compassion.
 Buddha didn’t need to see results of brain scans or longitudinal studies measuring happiness.
 He was the all-seeing, all-knowing, self enlightened one.
-He encouraged us to take care of ourselves and others, and that by taking care of others, we are taking care of ourselves.
+He emphasized the importance of caring for all beings.
+In taking care of ourselves, we take care of others, and by taking care of others, we are taking care of ourselves.
 All the good we do will come back to us, in the form of stronger friendships, greater resilience in the face of problems, and durable happiness.
 Why not see for yourself?
 Set aside five minutes a day for meditation.
 Focus on the good in yourself, your friends, your family and perhaps even strangers who helped you in some way.
 Give it a try for just two weeks.
 See how five minutes of focused meditation may change your life, and that of others.